auvzhcet/Documentation/docs/computer/student_Reports/Computer-Team_SAUVC_Mohd-Hozaifa-Khan_2019-20.md

 ## Results and Performance

-No practical testing was done.
 And, we only tested using webcam.
+Will be uploaded shortly.

 ---